 We can’t wait to see what 2020 and beyond has in store for bingo!
 Developers are seeing reaching out to new players as both a challenge as well as an opportunity to improve bingo games, working hard to create games by engaging new players not just in the short term, but in the long run to create new, loyal players by making games that make a brilliant first impression.

-It goes without saying, the only way is up for the gambling industry and bingo is no exception, with technology and graphics improve and the introduction of virtual reality, improvements to online bingo are imminent and are bound to impress and appeal to a wider audience in 2020 and beyond.
+It goes without saying, the only way is up for the gambling industry and bingo is no exception, with technology and graphics improve and the introduction of virtual reality, improvements to online bingo such as Paddy Power are imminent and are bound to impress and appeal to a wider audience in 2020 and beyond.